HMS-Core/hms-health-demo-java/README.md

 5) Operate DataType and Records
 This function can add/read DataType and cancel All Records.
 Code location:  \app\src\main\java\com\huawei\demo\health\HealthKitSettingControllerActivity.java

+5) Operate Health Record
+This function can add/read/update a health record.
+Currently, the data types of the tachycardia bradycardia are supported.
+Code location:  \app\src\main\java\com\huawei\demo\health\HealthKitHealthRecordControllerActivity.java

 ## Getting Started
 Before using Health demo code, check whether the IDE environment has been installed.